MAGGOTSLIVE/MAGGOTSLIVE/README.md

 ### BYI
 you see me have sleeping animation? im asleep irl then!
 i do not block, but if i see you're in my dni or i'm in your dni i will ignore you unless it's important.
-non sharing Ashle (BIAST), Evbo, and Lifering yume mirror sharing Dream yume very talkative unless doing something
+non sharing Dream, Ashle (BIAST), Evbo, and Lifering yume
+very talkative unless doing something
 i use splatoon ponies when im in a bad mood, usually easily angered during said time, IWC
 dark humor user !! if you need tone tags lmk !